hyperledger-cacti/cacti/rfcs/models/infrastructure/relays.md

 ### API for Application Client

 - **RequestState(networks.networks.NetworkQuery): returns common.ack.Ack**
     This endpoint is for a client application (i.e., above the contracts) running in a DLT network, to [request remote state](../../protocols/data-sharing/generic.md) via local relay.
 Since this request is asynchronous w.r.t the network, the request info/state machine is stored in a database on the requesting relay indexed via uniquely generated random id called `request_id`.
 This `request_id` is used to uniquely identify this query request in all the other endpoints' arguments or return messages.
 The local relay then sends the query to the remote relay via an API available for relay-relay communication (explained below).
 This API takes a message of type [NetworkQuery](../../formats/communication/relay.md#networkquery) as argument, and returns [Ack](../../formats/views/request.md#ack) message.
+The local relays returns positive [Ack](../../formats/views/request.md#ack) to the client application when query is sent successfully to the remote relay, else a negative Ack with error message.
+On positive `Ack` client application can poll for the response by calling `GetState` API of the relay.

 - **GetState(networks.networks.GetStateMessage): returns common.state.RequestState**
-    This endpoint is used by client application for polling the local relay to get the response to the query by using `request_id` returned by `RequestState` API (called by the same client earlier initiating data sharing protocol).
+    This endpoint is used by client application for polling the local relay to get the response to the query by using `request_id` returned in positive [Ack](../../formats/views/request.md#ack) by `RequestState` API (called by the same client earlier initiating data sharing protocol).
 The local relay fetches the database state based on provided `request_id` and prepares the response.
 It takes a message of type [GetStateMessage](../../formats/communication/relay.md#getstatemessage) as argument, and returns [RequestState](../../formats/views/request.md#requeststate) message.
+The `RequestState` can be in 4 states, indicated by `status` field, depending upon whether the local relay has received Ack from remote relay, or it is still pending; there is an error in the protocol or protocol is successfully completed and response view is available.

 ### API for other Relays